emijoha/README-Generator/README.md

   ## Installation

   1. Clone this repo
   2. Open the repo locally
-  3. Open terminal and run 'npm install' in the main directory
+  3. Open terminal in the main directory and run 'npm install'
-  4. Run 'node index'
-  5. Answer prompts in the CLI

   ## Usage

-  When developing a new project, use this CLI application to automatically generate a well-structured README.
-Save time and effort!
-Simply answer the prompts in the CLI and copy the generate README.md into your project repo.
+When developing a new project, use this CLI application to automatically generate a well-structured README, saving you time and       effort!

+ 1. Open terminal in the main directory.
+ 2. Run 'node index'
+ 3. Answer the prompts in the command line
+ 4. A file named README.md will be generated when all prompts are answered
+ 5. Copy the generated README.md into the intended project repository.

   ## License

   MIT

-  Copyright 2020 E.J.Hartline.

   ## Contributing